-In this section, we study cases of mistreatment due to the use of a common scheme vis-a-vis the object admission control algorithm.
-Specifically, we consider SC schemes like HASH and LRU-SC,8 that is, schemes that allow for the existence of up to one copy of each object in the group, and MC schemes, that is, schemes that allow for the existence of multiple copies of the same object at different nodes of the group.
+In this section we study cases of mistreatment due to the use of a common scheme vis-a-vis the object admission control algorithm.
+Specifically, we consider Single Copy (SC) schemes, like, HASH and LRU-SC 8, i.e., schemes that allow for the existence of up to one copy of each object in the group and, Multiple Copy (MC) schemes, i.e., schemes that allow for the existence of multiple copies of the same object at different nodes of the group.
 All the replacement algorithms when combined with a non-SC object admission control fall into the MC category.